YOU ARE STRONGER THAN YOU KNOW

 “LEARNING TO LOVE MY LEG”

 She goes on to explain how she began treating her leg with love.
-Paint your toenails, put lotion on your legs, treat yourself to some patterned, fun stockings, love your legs.
-Alexa also stated that finding an activity she really loved helped to keep her anchored and mentally and emotionally healthy.
+Paint your toenails, put lotion on your legs, treat yourself to some patterned, fun stockings, and love your legs.
+Alexa also stated that finding an activity she loved helped to keep her anchored and mentally and emotionally healthy.
 What brings you joy?
 What can you do to feed your soul and nourish your health?
 A walk in the woods, sketching, writing, knitting – “What brings you joy?
 Do more of that!”
 Don’t treat this as a luxury.
 Treat this as part of your healthcare.

 Sometimes the best thing you can do is reach out and talk to someone about your lymphedema.
 You are not alone!
 Ten million Americans and hundreds of millions worldwide suffer from lymphedema.

 There are many support groups on social media.
 Facebook, Instagram, and Twitter are just a few places to start.
 Jobst, a significant manufacturer of compression garments, also has a support group called LymphCare, developed to provide patients with a comprehensive tool to help manage their life with lymphedema.
 Please share your story, and learn about others, how they’ve managed their disease, and what works for them.